VictoriaMetrics/VictoriaMetrics/docs/vmauth.md

   For example, the request to `http://vmauth:8427/app1/foo/bar?baz=qwe` is proxied to `http://app1-backend/foo/bar?baz=qwe`.
 - Requests starting with `/app2/` are proxied to `http://app2-backend/`, while the `/app2/` path prefix is dropped according to [`drop_src_path_prefix_parts`](#dropping-request-path-prefix).
   For example, the request to `http://vmauth:8427/app2/index.html` is proxied to `http://app2-backend/index.html`.
-- Other requests are proxied to `http://some-backend/404-page.html`, while the requested path is passed via `request_path` query arg.
+- Other requests are proxied to `http://default-backed/`.
-  For example, the request to `http://vmauth:8427/foo/bar?baz=qwe` is proxied to `http://some-backend/404-page.html?request_path=%2Ffoo%2Fbar%3Fbaz%3Dqwe`.

 ```yaml
 unauthorized_user: